Understanding Sciatica: Symptoms, Causes, and What Actually Helps

 Most people notice:

-A dull ache or sharp pain that may spread downward.
+- Lower back pain-This can feel like a dull ache or a sharp pain that spreads downward.

-You may feel “pins and needles” in your leg, calf, or foot.
+- Numbness or tingling-Pins and needles” sensations may appear in your leg, calf, or foot.

 If symptoms come with trouble controlling your bladder or bowel, that is an emergency and requires immediate medical attention.